mlx-vis: GPU-Native Dimensionality Reduction on Apple Silicon

-\texttt{mlx-vis} implements eight dimensionality reduction methods -- UMAP, t-SNE, PaCMAP, LocalMAP, TriMap, DREAMS, CNE, MMAE -- and NNDescent $k$-NN graph construction entirely in MLX for Apple Silicon Metal GPU.
-A built-in GPU renderer produces scatter plots and smooth animations via hardware H.264 encoding.
-On Fashion-MNIST (70K points, M3 Ultra), seven of eight methods embed in 2.0--4.7\,s and render 800-frame animations in 1.4\,s.
-The library depends only on MLX and NumPy and is available at \url{https://github.com/hanxiao/mlx-vis}.

-\section{Introduction}
+\firstsection{Introduction}

-Dimensionality reduction is a core operation in exploratory data analysis, transforming high-dimensional data into two-dimensional representations that reveal cluster structure, continuity, and outliers.
-The field has produced a rich family of methods: t-SNE~\citep{vandermaaten2008tsne} and UMAP~\citep{mcinnes2018umap} preserve local neighborhoods through neighbor embedding, PaCMAP~\citep{wang2021pacmap} and TriMap~\citep{amid2019trimap} use triplet-based objectives to balance local and global structure, LocalMAP~\citep{wang2025localmap} extends PaCMAP with dynamic local graph adjustment, DREAMS~\citep{kury2025dreams} hybridizes t-SNE with PCA regularization, CNE~\citep{damrich2023cne} unifies neighbor embedding under contrastive learning, and MMAE~\citep{cheret2026mmae} applies manifold-matching regularization through autoencoders.
-Other notable methods include PHATE~\citep{moon2019phate}, which captures trajectory structure through diffusion potentials, and StarMAP~\citep{watanabe2025starmap}, which adds PCA centroid attraction to UMAP.
-We excluded PHATE and StarMAP: PHATE requires matrix exponentiation and MDS, and StarMAP's centroid attraction adds marginal algorithmic novelty over UMAP.
-We selected the eight methods above to cover the major algorithmic families -- neighbor embedding, triplet-based, hybrid, contrastive, and autoencoder-based -- while keeping the library focused.
-Both PHATE and StarMAP would introduce architectural complexity that would compromise the pure MLX design.
+Dimensionality reduction transforms high-dimensional data into two-dimensional representations that reveal cluster structure, continuity, and outliers.
+The field has produced a rich family of methods: t-SNE~\cite{vandermaaten2008tsne} and UMAP~\cite{mcinnes2018umap} preserve local neighborhoods through neighbor embedding, PaCMAP~\cite{wang2021pacmap} and TriMap~\cite{amid2019trimap} use triplet-based objectives, LocalMAP~\cite{wang2025localmap} extends PaCMAP with dynamic graph adjustment, DREAMS~\cite{kury2025dreams} hybridizes t-SNE with PCA regularization, and CNE~\cite{damrich2023cne} unifies neighbor embedding under contrastive learning.

-Reference implementations of these methods are distributed across independent Python packages with heterogeneous dependencies.
-The \texttt{umap-learn} package~\citep{umap_learn} relies on \texttt{numba} and \texttt{pynndescent}; \texttt{openTSNE}~\citep{openTSNE} wraps C and Cython extensions; \texttt{pacmap} and \texttt{trimap} each carry their own dependency trees.
-All are CPU-bound, performing gradient updates and neighbor searches on the CPU even when GPU hardware is available.
-On Apple Silicon machines, where CPU and GPU share unified memory, this leaves substantial compute capacity unused.
-GPU-accelerated implementations exist for CUDA hardware -- notably cuML~\citep{raschka2020cuml} provides UMAP and t-SNE on NVIDIA GPUs -- but no equivalent targets Apple Silicon's Metal GPU.
+The reference implementations are distributed across independent Python packages with heterogeneous dependencies: \texttt{umap-learn}~\cite{umap_learn} relies on \texttt{numba} and \texttt{pynndescent}, \texttt{openTSNE}~\cite{openTSNE} wraps C and Cython extensions, and \texttt{pacmap} and \texttt{trimap} each carry their own trees.
+All are CPU-bound, running gradient updates and neighbor searches on the CPU even when GPU hardware is available, leaving the Metal GPU and unified memory on Apple Silicon entirely untapped.
+GPU-accelerated alternatives exist for CUDA -- notably cuML~\cite{raschka2020cuml} -- but no equivalent targets Apple Silicon.